bornfight/README/playbooks/javascript/react.md

 - Absolute paths instead of relative ones are thought to be an [advantage](https://medium.com/beqode/absolute-vs-relative-import-paths-nodejs-1e4efa65a7bb) when building an app, consider using them.
 - Absolute path example: import Button from "src/views/atoms/buttons",
 - Relative path example: import Button from "../../atoms/buttons",

+## CSS & SCSS

+- Classes are used as css modules, which means the classes are scoped based on the component.
+In other words, usage of BEM is unnecessary, just write the classes with intuitive meanings.
+- Prefer to write classNames using camelCase.
+That way the IntelliJ can figure out which class you want to use, and propose a suggestion (provided that the class itself was first written).
+Please look at the following example:
+`<div className={styles.menuItemWidth}>container</div>` ✅
+`<div className={styles["menu-item-width"]}>container</div>` ❌
+- If antd components are being used, this is a way to override them in their respective scope:
+`.table {
+    margin-top: 20px;

+    :global(.ant-table-thead tr .ant-table-cell:last-child) {
+        width: 50px;
+    }

+    :global(.ant-table-tbody tr .ant-table-cell:last-child) {
+        width: 50px;
+    }
+}`